-Textbooks are issued to KIMEP students in the Centre for Renting Textbooks (TRC) for a rental fee in accordance with the Regulation.
-TRC involves the placement of a mandatory security deposit for the use of rented textbooks.
+Textbooks are issued to KIMEP students in the Access Services Department of the library (2nd floor) for a rental fee in accordance with the Regulation.
+Textbook rental involves the placement of a mandatory security deposit for the use of rented textbooks.
 The amount of the security deposit is determined by the KIMEP administration and may be revised periodically.

 1. The process to rent textbooks

-2) Then check out textbooks assigned to his or her course in the Valikhanov Reading Room.
+2) Then check out textbooks assigned to his or her course at the circulation desk, library 2nd floor.
 In order to rent a book the student must provide the confirmation of registration for the class (transcript) and Library ID card.

 2. Rental fee

 Rental fee is calculated at 25% of the total cost of the textbook (the cost of the textbook, plus taxes, shipping costs, and customs duties) and deducted from the balance of the security deposit.

 The textbook rental fee is not refundable for any reason (including withdrawal from the university or class).

 After graduation, the remaining balance of the security deposit is returned to the student.